kchadha90/blockchain/README.md

-# blockchain
+# Blockchain prototype by kchadha

-prototype code to understand blockchain in java
+1) Prototype code to understand blockchain in java
+2) Using vert.x for implementing client and server
+3) The prototype assumes two nodes running on 8080 and 8081 http ports